blinpete/frontend-frameworks-metrics/README.md

 # A living collection of frontend frameworks

-A place where a frontdev can stay up-to-date with most popular frontend frameworks.
+A place where frontdevs can keep up to date with their marvelous frameworks.

 It uses [GitHub GraphQL API](https://docs.github.com/en/graphql) to fetch the following metadata: